CVE-2026-52914

 Summary

-In the Linux kernel, the batman-adv module has a vulnerability in fragment reassembly length accounting.
-The flaw allows malformed fragment chains to bypass validation, potentially causing a local denial of service.
+In the Linux kernel, the batman-adv module has a vulnerability due to incorrect payload length accounting during fragment reassembly.
+This flaw allows malformed fragment chains to bypass validation, potentially causing a local denial of service.

 Risk Assessment